Southwark Park's gates open daily at 7.30am. Closing times vary throughout the year; see our opening times page for more

 Many parts of the park were restored to their former glory, including a new bowling pavilion and a new children's play area.
-The lake was finally restored to its original pre World War II size and the main gates were repaired.
+The lake was finally restored to its original pre-World War II size and the main gates was repaired.

 Help us improve Southwark Park

 We’d love to hear your thoughts on the improvements we're proposing to the cafe, toilets and other facilities, as well as options for landscaping the nursery site close to Gomm Road.
 Find out more about the future of the park.